-While you really look forward to helping your partner cope up with his erectile dysfunction, you better get to know what this male sexual disorder actually is and in what ways it can be treated.
+While you look forward to helping your partner cope with his erectile dysfunction, you better get to know what this male sexual disorder is and in what ways it can be treated.

-Maybe with your help, he might cope up.
-After all, sex is not all about a relationship, there is care, affection and concern too.
+Maybe with your help, he might cope.
+After all, sex is not all about a relationship, there is care, affection, and concern too.

 There are several physical and psychological health conditions that contribute to erectile dysfunction in men.
-However ED is common throughout ageing, a man may also develop the condition in their young age too.
+However ED is common throughout ageing, a man may also develop the condition at a young age too.

 - Atherosclerosis (clogged blood arteries)

 - Heart disease

 - Hypertension (high blood pressure)

 - Spinal cord or nerve injury